trinodb/trino/presto-docs/src/main/sphinx/sql/select.rst

-Since tables in SQL are inherently unordered, and the ``ORDER BY`` clause in this case does not result in any difference, but negatively impacts performance of running the overall insert statement, Presto skips the sort operation.
+Since tables in SQL are inherently unordered, and the ``ORDER BY`` clause in this case does not result in any difference, but negatively impacts performance of running the overall insert statement, Trino skips the sort operation.

 Another example where the ``ORDER BY`` clause is redundant, and does not affect the outcome of the overall statement, is a nested query: